jopemachine/awesome-stars/README.md

 ## Python

+- [mohamed-chs/chatgpt-history-export-to-md](https://github.com/mohamed-chs/chatgpt-history-export-to-md) - A Python script to effortlessly extract and format your ChatGPT conversations data export from JSON files to well-structured markdown files, with YAML metadata headers.
+And it all happens locally !
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - An AI copilot for your second brain.
 Search and chat with your personal knowledge base, online or offline
 - [morph-labs/rift](https://github.com/morph-labs/rift) - Rift: an AI-native language server for your personal AI software engineer
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI with a graph/nodes interface.